Searching ...

 South Carolina Central Business District

-This South Carolina community has one of the lowest estimated housing values in the state, at $130,000.
-Known as “The Garden City,” find Orangeburg 37 miles southeast of Columbia in the southern-central region between the Piedmont and the Low Country.
+Known as “The Garden City,” Orangeburg lies 37 miles southeast of Columbia in the southern-central region between the Piedmont and the Low Country.
+It’s about halfway between the capital city and Charleston.

 Sumter

-With a median housing value of $160,600 and median list prices of $273,000 in October 2023, the Sumter metro area is the second most affordable region in South Carolina.
+With a median housing value of $160,600 and listed median home prices of $255,500 in July 2024, the Sumter metro area is the second most affordable region in South Carolina.

 Greenwood

 Historical and beautiful, Greenwood is the third most affordable place to buy a home in South Carolina, with a median home value of $161,400.
-In September and October 2023, median sale prices landed at $249,900 for the greater area, a price that was up 16.2% from a year ago.
+In September and October 2023, median prices landed at $249,900 for the greater area, a figure that was up 16.2% from a year ago.

-Greenwood escapes the coastal heat with its western location.
-It’s attractive to those seeking a relaxed pace of life or a vacation destination.
-Uptown is the community epicenter and a walkable Main Street-style downtown.
-Find a restored building housing an arts center, farmer’s markets, and delicious farm-to-table local restaurants.
-The pollinator gardens hint at the flowers vibe, as this town does host the SC Festival of Flowers.
+Greenwood escapes the coastal heat with its Upstate location.
+Vacationers come here in the summer for lakefront fun.
+The relaxed pace of life is part of its charm.
+Uptown is the community epicenter.
+Along the walkable Main Street-style downtown, find a restored building housing an arts center, farmer’s markets, and delicious farm-to-table local restaurants.
+The pollinator gardens hint at the love for flowers vibe.
+This town hosts the SC Festival of Flowers during the summer.
+Thousands come to its family-friendly fun events.

 A few minutes away awaits Lake Greenwood on the Saluda River, where the state park provides boat access, camping, and trails.
 Lakefront golfing is at the Stoney Point Golf Club.
-The larger Greenwood metro region is equally historic, with museums and antique barns found in the towns of Ninety-Six and Promised Land.
+Nearby towns in the Greenwood metro region are equally historic and charming.
+Visit the Revolutionary War sites, museums, and antique barns in the towns of Ninety-Six and Promised Land.

 The Most Expensive Places to Live in South Carolina